derekgreene/dynamic-nmf/README.md

 ##### Step 1: Build Word2Vec Model

-Firstly, we need to build a Word2Vec model from all of the documents in our corpus.
+As well as preparing the input text corpus, we also need to build a Word2Vec model from all of the documents in our corpus.
 The script 'prep-word2vec.py' uses [Gensim](https://radimrehurek.com/gensim/) to build the model.
 All of the text files in the specified sub-directories are used to build the model, which is written to the file 'out/w2v-model.bin'.

 	python prep-word2vec.py data/sample/month1 data/sample/month2 data/sample/month3 -o out